pekkah/tanka-graphql-samples/README.md

 * Host - this acts as an gateway to Channels and Messages services
 * Host/ClientApp - SPA frontend using React and Apollo
-* Channels.Host - provides channels graphql service
+* Channels.Host - provides channels graphql service (signalr, http)
-* Messages.Host - provides messages graphql service
+* Messages.Host - provides messages graphql service (signalr)

 Host project uses introspection to build remote executable schemas from Channels and Messages services.